threez/evolveblog/_posts/2010-12-08-properties.markdown

 {% endhighlight %}

 Next thing to do was, to handle the translation of values in the class.
-So that stings are converted to integer or symbols.
+So that stings are converted to integers or symbols.

 {% highlight ruby %}
 class MailAccount